 Even if the evidence against you is overwhelming and a conviction is inevitable, a DUI attorney can negotiate a plea bargain and/or advocate on your behalf for reduced or alternative sentencing – which could mean wearing a SCRAM device as an alternative to serving time in jail.

 In southern California, a qualified DUI attorney may be able to save you money, time, and a considerable amount of grief.

-If you are charged with driving under the influence in Orange County – or anywhere in the southern California area – now or in the future, make the call to a good DUI lawyer immediately.
-You have that right, and nothing is more important than your freedom and your future.
+If you are facing a DUI charge in Orange County – or anywhere in the southern California area – now or in the future, make the call to a good DUI lawyer immediately.
+You have that right, and nothing is more important than your future and freedom.